 Vegetables – Onion and carrots are your base here.
 They add sweetness and depth as they cook, so don’t skip that first step of letting them soften in the pan.
 Fresh garlic makes a difference too, but if you only have garlic powder, that will still work.

-Broth and milk – These two create that creamy, comforting sauce.
-A good chicken broth will give you the best flavor, especially if it’s homemade, but store-bought works just fine.
+Broth/stock and milk – These two create that creamy, comforting sauce.
+A good chicken broth or stock will give you the best flavor, especially if it’s homemade chicken stock, but store-bought works just fine.
 The milk softens the richness and keeps it from feeling too heavy.

 Butter and flour – These two thicken everything.
 This is what turns it from a soup into a proper pot pie filling, so make sure you give the flour a minute to cook before adding the liquid.